-VET 126 Animal Diseases and Immunology 3 semester hours
+VET 126 Animal Diseases and Immunology.
+3 hrs.
+(3-0)

-Prerequisite: Student must have completed VET 110, 112, and 114 unless special arrangements have been made with the Program.
+PREREQUISITE: Student must have completed VET 110, 112, and 114 unless special arrangements have been made with the Program.
 This course is designed to acquaint the student with the importance and transmissibility of common animal diseases and with immunological principles involved in prophylaxis, treatment and recovery.
 Emphasis is placed on those aspects of the immune response that affect immunization and diagnosis and to familiarize the student with the common infectious diseases and immunization schedules of domestic animals.
 Upon course completion, the student should be able to communicate with clients regarding preventable diseases and zoonotic implications and should also be able to assist with formulation of immunization schedules for various species of animals.

-VET 230 Vet Tech Clinics III
+VET 230 Vet Tech Clinics III.
+3 hrs.
+(Clin 9)

-Prerequisite: Student must have completed VET 110, 112, 114, 120, 122, 124, 126, 234 and 236 unless special arrangements have been made with the Program.
+PREREQUISITE: Student must have completed VET 110, 112, 114, 120, 122, 124, 126, 234 and 236 unless special arrangements have been made with the Program.